dipikabhandari3/osint-project/README.md

 ![](screenshots/mainWindow.png)

-#### Output of the generated files can be seen inside of exampleFiles folder
+#### Output of the generated files can be seen inside of Testing exampleFiles folder

 **Run the Application:**
 ##### Open the terminal where file is placed and run the command